 There are several consequences for schools that do not meet the AYP standards, including additional tutoring and replacing of staff.
 Students would also be allowed to transfer to schools (within their district) that have met their AYP's, and the former school would be required to provide the transportation to the new site.
-Results of school and district performance are displayed in the chart unless the number of students is too small for reporting.
+Results of school and district performance are displayed in the chart unless numbers are too small for reporting.

 Adequate Yearly Progress (AYP)

 Sch nool Dis trict State

-Made AYP Overall Ye es Ye es Yes
+Made AYP Overall Ye es Y es Y es

-Met AYP Criteria English - Language Arts Mathematics English - Language Mathematics Arts English - Language Arts Mathematics
+Met AYP Criteria English - Language Arts Mathematics English - Language Arts Mathematics English - Language Arts Mathematics

 Participation Rate Yes Yes Yes Yes Yes Yes

 Percent Proficient N/A N/A N/A N/A N/A N/A

-Met Attendance Rate N /A N /A Y es
+Met Attendance Rate N/A Yes Yes

-Met Graduation Rate N /A N/A Y es
+Met Graduation Rate N /A N /A Yes